-We are proud to partner with local, provincial and national organizations to protect and preserve public lands in Prince Edward County’s South Shore.
+We are proud to partner with local, provincial and national organizations to protect and preserve lands in Prince Edward County’s South Shore.

 Birds Canada is a non-profit, charitable organization built on the enthusiastic contributions of thousands

 of caring members and volunteer Citizen Scientists.
 Our mission is to conserve wild birds through sound

 science, on-the-ground actions, innovative partnerships, public engagement, and science-based advocacy.

 The Hastings Prince Edward Land Trust is a volunteer-run organization that encourages people to work cooperatively to conserve the natural and cultural heritage of the community.
 In addition to promoting good land conservation practices, the Trust also promotes scientific research, educational and social activities.
 HPELT’s long-term goal is to manage the land in a sustainable way.
 HPELT is a member of the Canadian and Ontario Land Trust Alliances and is certified by Environment Canada to receive Ecological Gifts.

 The Kingston Field Naturalists (KFN) is a nature club and charitable organization, active since 1949.
 Its

 objectives are the preservation of wildlife and natural habitats, and the stimulation of people’s interest in nature.